maidsafe-archive/crust/README.md

 ### Using Docker

-This repository also provides a Dockerfile that defines a container that has the prerequisites necessary for building Crust.
-To run this, install Docker on your host machine, then either pull the container or build it on the host.
-If you want to build it, there's a utility Makefile with a `build-container` target.
-If you're happy to work with the existing container, simply run `make run-container-build`, which will pull in the container then run it; this will build the current code and run the tests.
+This repository also provides a Dockerfile that defines a container with the prerequisites necessary for building Crust.
+To run this, install Docker on your host machine, then build the container on your host; there's a utility Makefile with a `build-container` target.
+You can also run `make run-container-build` to build and run the container in one step.

-If you want to debug a build or get access to the artifacts produced, do the following:
+If you want to debug a build or access the artifacts produced from the build, do the following:

 * Run `make run-container-build-debug` from your host; this will give you shell access in the container.
 * Run `cargo test --release --verbose` from the shell in the container.